FranklinHarry/openusm/README.md

 To get started with OpenUSM, we have built bootstrapping scripts for you to keep it simple and quick.

+Pre-requisite:

+- Install Python on Linux System
+- Ensure that you have enough space for containers to run(recommended 10GB of space)

 ## Installing Docker & Docker Compose